KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 ## Pegs Antara Module Flow

-- The Smart Chain creator creates an instance of the Pegs module called the Peg using the [pegscreate](#pegscreate) and adds it to the launch parameters using the `-earlytxid` parameter.
+- The Smart Chain creator(s) creates an instance of the Pegs module called the Peg using [pegscreate](#pegscreate) and adds it to the launch parameters using the `-earlytxid` parameter
+- A user locks tokenized external Cryptocurrency in the Pegs module using [pegsfund](#pegsfund)
+- The same user can withdraw upto `80%` value of the locked tokens in the Smart Chain's coins using [pegsget](#pegsget)
+- The same user can redeem the locked tokenized external Cryptocurrency by repaying the Smart Cahin's coins using [pegsredeem](#pegsredeem)
+- A user can get the current information about their Pegs account using [pegsaccountinfo](#pegsaccountinfo)
+- A user can get all the past actions related to their Pegs account using [pegsaccounthistory](#pegsaccounthistory)
+- A user can get the current information about the Peg using [pegsinfo](#pegsinfo)
+- A user without an account can exchange the Smart Chain's coins for the deposited tokens of another account whose debt ratio is in the "yellow zone" (`80%` to `90%`) using [pegsexchange](#pegsexchange)
+- A user can get the information on the accounts that can be liquidated (Accounts whose debt ratio is in the "red zone" i.e., exceeds `90%`) based on the current prices [pegsworstaccounts](#pegsworstaccounts)
+- A user can liquidate the account of another user whose debt ratio is in the "red zone" (greater than "90%") with a profit of `5%` using [pegsliquidate](#pegsliquidate)

 ## Tutorial Availability